BU-Spark/ds-bad-landlords-data-pipeline/README.md

 There are other docs in project that go over specific topics.

-- DataProcessing: Goes over the methods used to identify badlandlords.
+- [DataProcessing](DataProcessing.md): Goes over the methods used to identify bad landlords.
-- Deployment: Goes over how this project is deployed and how to change configurations.
+- [Deployment](Deployment.md): Goes over how this project is deployed and how to change configurations.
-- ApiServer : Goes over the available API routes and what they return.
+- [ApiServer](src/api-server/ApiServer.md) : Goes over the available API routes and what they return.